 - Durability: Cardstock is highly durable, ensuring longevity and reliability in applications such as packaging and greeting cards.

-- Thickness: Measured in points (pt), with one point equivalent to 0.001 inches.
+- Thickness: Measured in points (pt), with1 pt is commonly treated as 0.001 inches.
 Common thicknesses range from 10pt to 32pt.

 - Weight: Typically ranges from 60 lbs to 120 lbs (147 GSM to 640 GSM), with 80 lbs being standard for most applications.